European Parliament Committee on the Internal Market and Consumer Protection: 8th European Parliament (2014–19)

 The committee chair, elected in June 2017, is Anneleen Van Bossuyt (ECR, Belgium).
 She replaces Vicky Ford (ECR, UK), who resigned after being elected national MP in the 2017 UK election.

 Vice-Chairs are Anna Maria Corazza Bildt (EPP, Sweden), Robert Rochefort (ALDE, France) and Nicola Danti (S&D, Italy).

+10th European Parliament (2024-2029)

+After a successful re-election bid in 2024, Anna Cavazzini (Alliance 90/The Greens, Germany) continued on as the committee chair.

+Vice-Chairs are Christian Doleschal (Christian Social Union in Bavaria, Germany), Nikola Minchev (Renew Europe, Bulgaria), Maria Grapini (S&D, Romania), and Kamila Gasiuk-Pihowicz (EPP, Poland).

 Russian invasion of Ukraine

 IMCO members have noted that the Russian invasion of Ukraine has had a notable impact on the European Union's single or internal market and are continuing to monitor the situation.